Hainault Forest

-Romford Market began after permission was granted by King Henry III in 1247.
-It allowed a livestock market to be held every Wednesday where local farmers could sell sheep and cattle.
-The market was set up to provide an outlet for the leather trade operating at Hornchurch.
+Romford Market started when King Henry III granted permission in 1247.
+This allowed for a livestock market to be held every Wednesday enabling local farmers to sell sheep and cattle.
+The market was established to serve as an outlet for the leather trade that was active in Hornchurch.

 King Henry III's Royal Charter declared: "Concerning the holding of a market.
 It is ordered that the Sheriff of Essex shall proclaim publicly throughout his county and its hundreds the establishment and holding of a market at Romford on Wednesdays, with all the liberties and customs belonging to the said market."